Close-Grip EZ Bar Curl Exercise

 Alternative exercises:

-Grab a dumbbell in each hand and place your upper arms on top of the preacher bench or the incline bench.
+Grab a dumbbell with each arm and place the upper arms on top of the preacher bench or the incline bench.
 T...